Social Order Maintenance Act

 5. The authority which delivers the ruling and the date of the ruling.

-6. A person who finds a ruling unacceptable may state reasons in writing to appeal the ruling to the ordinary procedure court through the summary court which made the ruling within five days following the day when document of ruling is delivered.
+6. A person who finds a ruling unacceptable may state reasons in writing to appeal the ruling to the ordinary procedure court through the summary court, which made the ruling within five days following the day when the document of the ruling is delivered.

 Article 47